 Virginia Colony Facts: Pre-Revolution

-After the success of Jamestown other colonies in the New World began to spring up.
-The Pilgrims settled Plymouth and eventually the Puritans colonized Massachusetts Bay.
-Maryland, Pennsylvania, The Carolinas, and Georgia had all became successful English colonies by the time of the American Revolutionary War and Virginia, with its successful tobacco crop, was the largest.
+Maryland, Pennsylvania, North Carolina, South Carolina, and Georgia had all became successful English colonies by the time of the American Revolutionary War and Virginia, with its successful tobacco crop, was the largest.
 The slave trade had also begun to thrive in Virginia and its southern colonies.